 Here’s a brief rundown of all the areas in finance that AI is gradually transforming:

 Owning a credit card has become increasingly common today.
-According to a study, 77% of consumers favored making payment through a debit or credit card, while only 12% preferred cash.16 Besides convenience and easy availability, a good credit record helps secure finances of any kind.
+According to a study, 77% of consumers favored making payments through a debit or credit card, while only 12% preferred cash.16 Besides convenience and easy availability, a good credit record helps secure finances of any kind.
 AI solutions aid credit lenders and retail banks to make smarter sanctioning decisions.
 This is done by leveraging various metrics to assess the borrower’s credit risk and credit history more accurately and quickly in the loan underwriting process.

 Most of the credit scoring systems used currently are redundant.
-They base their decisions by estimating a customer base, its demographics, marital status, etc. However, the advanced scoring systems target real customers and use the data science-powered churn prediction software to study the possible outcomes.
+They base their decisions on estimating a customer base, demographics, marital status, etc. However, the advanced scoring systems target real customers and use the data science-powered churn prediction software to study the possible outcomes.
 The churn prediction analyzes each loan application and can cap the quantum of customers lost to 45%.

 The algorithms analyze historical user data points through the financial behavior of the applicants, previous loan applications, marital status, debt situation, etc. According to Dmitry Dolgorukov, CEO of GiniMachine, an AI-based credit scoring platform, such systems can lower Non Performing loans by up to 53% and increase revenue by 37%.17 From a marketing perspective, they can also design the perfect campaigns by targeting the right customers and reducing churn risk.